drBenway/pixi-vn-wiki/start/labels.md

 When you jump to a label, the steps of the current label will be stopped and the steps of the label passed as parameter will be started.

-For example if currently the game is running the step 5 of the label A and you jump to the label B, when all the steps of the label B are executed, the game will end, also if the label B have a step 6.
+For example if currently the game is running the step 5 of the label A, and **call** the label B, and you **jump** to the label C, when all the steps of the label C are executed, the game will continue with the step 6 of the label A. Because when you jump to the label C, the label B is closed.

 `GameStepManager.jumpLabel` returns a [result of first step of the called label](#all-steps-result).